mythril-hypervisor/mythril/README.md

 ```

 This will create the multiboot2 application in `target/multiboot2_target/release/mythril_multiboot2`.
+It will also compile the patched versions for seabios and the linux kernel that
-Similarly, unittests can be executed like:
+are currently required to use `mythril`.
+Unittests can be executed like:

 ```
 make docker-test